Mohamedaseem786/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.

-Developed by: Gunaseelan G
+Developed by: mohamed aseem.p
-RegisterNumber: 212221230031
+RegisterNumber: 212221230063

 import numpy as np